Engagement and consultation

 - NHS England prescribing consultation.
-NHS England has partnered with NHS Clinical Commissioners to support CCGs in ensuring that they can use their prescribing resources effectively and deliver best patient outcomes from the medicines that their local population uses.
-This consultation closed on 21 October 2017 – more details about the consultation here.
+NHS England partnered with NHS Clinical Commissioners to support CCGs in ensuring that they can use their prescribing resources effectively and deliver best patient outcomes from the medicines that their local population uses.
+This consultation closed on 21 October 2017 – more details about the consultation on the NHS England website.

 - Podiatry consultation.
-The public consultation about possible changes to podiatry services in Kirklees ends on 11 August.
-As the provider of these services, Locala Community Partnerships is delivering the consultation.
+The public consultation about possible changes to podiatry services in Kirklees ended on 11 August 2017.
+As the provider of these services, Locala Community Partnerships delivered the consultation.
 Visit Locala’s website here to find out more.
 Locala has produced this Report of Findings from the podiatry consultation.

 - Emergency gynaecology and early pregnancy assessment services

 - Practice based services engagement and equality report